sangria-graphql/sangria-graphql.github.io/learn.md

 The `resolve` function gives you a list of `Deferred[A]` values and expects you to return a list of resolved values `Future[B]`.
 It is important to note, that the resulting list must have the same size.
 This allows an executor to figure out the relation between deferred values and results.
-The order to results also plays an important role.
+The order of results also plays an important role.

 After you have defined a `DeferredResolver[T]`, you can provide it to an executor like this: